 The visitors won by three points and Sheehan had little impact on the game.
 He played two more games for Collingwood – against University in Round 7 and St Kilda in Round 9.

 That was the total of his experience in black and white.
 He crossed to Melbourne in 1912 but couldn’t manage a senior game there, so headed to the City club in Launceston.
 He found both form and confidence in Tasmania, newspapers frequently commenting on his “attractive and effective” style and brilliant play.

-He carried that confidence into his third crack at the VFL, with Richmond in 1915.
+He carried that confidence into his third crack at the VFL, with Richmond in 1915, making what the Winner described as a “remarkably successful” debut for his new club.
 Sheehan played 10 matches that season – the year he enlisted – and did well, playing mostly in the centre.
 He also played well in what was meant to be his last game before heading overseas – as part of the combined Camps team that played the Premiers, Carlton, in a fund-raising match the week after the Grand Final.

 The electrician was 25 years and two months old when he signed up.
 He was meant to be a part of the 20th reinforcements of the 5th Battalion, but health issues kept him in Australia while other reinforcements were sent abroad.

 Several illnesses made his time in the army an uncomfortable experience and he was in hospital on a number of occasions, including at Langwarrin and at the Macleod Military Rest Camp.
 As a result of these issues, he was eventually discharged without him having the chance to do what he signed up for.
 But his discharge papers listed his conduct and character as “good”.